Probably the most significant sight in Tirana

 years from WWII

 to his death in 1985.
 Instead, the last hall of the museum, where I presume this part of the exhibition would have been, was completely bare, cordoned off and possibly about to undergo refurbishment.
-I can only speculate, but I fear this might be a permanent loss.
-Whatever may fill this section when the refurbishment is complete, I doubt it will still cover the full dark scale it once did.
+So that was a great let-down.

 on the northern side of Skanderbeg Square, right in the centre of Tirana